 Rene Mims is a community leader, activist, and the founder of S.H.I.N.E.
 Muwasi Women’s African Drum Circle.
 She founded this group to spread the knowledge and wisdom embodied by West African drum culture combined with healing, empowerment and inspiration.

 Jaijae Kabasa is an accomplished musician, educator, activist, and griot or historian who “keeps record” of and for the African people who reside in Los Angeles.
+He is leader of Kabasa West African Drum and Dance Ensemble.

 Interview by Carry Kim